Exclusive: ValueAct eyes Nintendo with stake of over $1.1 billion - letter | MarketScreener

 U.S. activist investors are increasingly looking to target Japan's cash rich companies and this marks the third investment ValueAct has made in Japan in the last four years.

-Only a few weeks ago ValueAct took a 7% stake in chip and display materials maker JSR Corp and last year ValueAct partner Rob Hale joined the board of Olympus, marking a milestone in corporate governance.
+Only a few weeks ago ValueAct, which has $12.3 billion in regulatory assets under management according to a recent filing, took a 7% stake in chip and display materials maker JSR Corp and last year ValueAct partner Rob Hale joined the board of Olympus, marking a milestone in corporate governance.

 ValueAct said Nintendo had not prospered as much as video game software companies like EA and Activision as the industry's fortunes improved over the last decade.
 But it said the company was now going through a digital transition that was sure to pay off.